 He had answered: “Who knows, dad?”

 “Death is not the end,” I had consoled her.
 “And the one who dies has no reason to grieve.
 It’s tragic only for those who stay back.
 Would it have been better if he continued to live as a vegetable in a foreign hospital?
-You could pray for him, not grieve over him.”
+You could pray for him, for your own solace, not grieve over him.”
 It was strange, but those words of mine kept repeating itself in my mind as I walked through the breaking dawn.

 When I returned home, my wife was awake.
 “Kumkum called,”she said.